 If you’re unable to complete the home sale before filing for divorce, wrapping the sale into the divorce process can make it much more unpleasant and less profitable.
 In many states, it takes as little as 30 to 90 days for couples to finalize an uncontested divorce.
 But a divorce or legal separation that goes to trial takes, on average, 17.6 months and ends in higher attorney fees from your billable lawyer.

 An appraisal is a must for pricing the home, but it’s an excellent idea for each of you to select and hire an appraiser.
 Having dual appraisals is a good idea for any home sale to provide extra protection and ensure one professional doesn’t miss anything in a home appraisal checklist.
 The finished reports can be compared, and you can ask for the appraisers to re-check and explain any discrepancies.

-For a home sale leading to divorce, separate appraisals are also a way for each person to protect their interest.
+For a selling property before divorce, separate appraisals are also a way for each person to protect their interest.
 If you’re ready for step one, learn how to get a home appraisal with our guide.

 Similar to the appraisal process, a good practice is for each person to select a realtor or two and request a comparative market analysis (CMA) from them.
 Also ask:

 - Do they have experience working with divorcing couples?